 Play - £650 per 6-a-side team, which includes lunch, drinks and tea for your players and up to 10 spectators.

 Sponsor - minimum donation of £350 for an A5 advert in the tournament brochure, or £100 for a well-wisher message.

-Spectate - £20 for all those aged 12 or over, which includes food and drink throughout the day.
+Spectate - Buy a Wristband for £20 for all those aged 12 or over, which includes food and drink throughout the day.

 Please MAKE A PLEDGE ON THIS PAGE for the FULL VALUE of your participation:

 1. £650 if you’ve mobilised a team together AND/OR

 2. Minimum of £350/100 for Sponsors advert/well-wisher message in the brochure

 And/or BUY YOUR WRISTBANDS FOR £20 for every member of your family and friends coming to support you.

 Please be clear to write your name in full when you pledge.